 Both ships met ignominious ends.
 When the Yankees invaded the James Peninsula two months after the Battle of Hampton Roads, the retreating Confederates scuttled the Virginia.
 The Monitor went down in bad weather off Cape Hatteras, North Carolina, at the end of the year.
 In 1973, the wreck of the Monitor was discovered at the bottom of the Atlantic Ocean.
 Many artifacts from the vessel have since been recovered and are on display at the Mariners’ Museum in Newport News, Virginia.

-Though they had short lives, the two ironclads ushered in a new era in naval warfare.
+Though they had short lives, the naval battle between the two ironclads ushered in a new era in naval warfare.
+By the end of the Civil War, the Confederacy and Union launched over 70 ironclads, signaling the end of wooden warships.